dzobbe/sgxtuner/README.md

    ```
    [Param_name]:[min_value,max_value,step]:[initial_value]
    ```
-4. Run the tuner by passing through the command line: the path to the target application to test, the target arguments, the path to the benchmark application, the benchmark arguments, the parameters needed by the simulated annealing algorithm.
+4. Run the tuner by passing through the command line:
+* The path to the binary of the Target application to test
+* The Target arguments
+* The path to the binary of the Benchmark application
+* The Benchmark arguments
+* The parameters needed by the Simulated Annealing algorithm **Note 1** -> The Benchmark MUST be started `localhost:12349` that is the address on which the MeterProxy listens **Note 2** -> The address and port of the target application MUST be specified in its arguments.
+The Tuner application, in fact,  automatically searches in the Target arguments for the first occurrences of -p/--port and -l/-h/--address/--host.
    ```sh
    $ Usage:   sgxmusl-tuner [-t] --targ=<targetPath> [--args2targ=<args>] [-b] \
    --bench=<benchmarkPath> [--args2bench=<args>] [-ms]                         \